 Wilson was removed in mid-December 2018, but not before he took the opportunity to rupture and spew cancer cells throughout my abdomen (which I now call “The Sons of Wilson”).
 There’s no way to tell where the cells will attach themselves to next, and the prognosis is not a good one.

-Bottom line, I may have about 5 years to live.
+Bottom line, I may have until late 2023 left to live.

 So, there you have it in a nutshell.
 Hugs are always welcome; sad faces are not.